Complexity Beyond Incentives: The Critical Role of Reporting Language: Introduction

 Finally, platforms often restrict the message space to ease reporting, trading expressiveness for lower burden.
 One example is constrained lists, which are prevalent in practice worldwide, despite clear theoretical and experimental evidence that they harm incentives \citep{haeringer2009constrained,calsamiglia2010constrained}.
 In practice, lexicographic formats are used to structure reporting: \citet{huchinesecolleges} document institution–major submission in China, while \citet{greenberg2024redesigning} describe a minimalist redesign for Army branching that limits what must be reported to meet policy goals.
+Relatedly, \citet{aygun2026affirmative} show, in the context of Indian affirmative action with hierarchical reservations, that enriching the preference domain to allow expression over institution–vertical-category pairs substantially changes the set of implementable allocations—underscoring that the choice of preference domain, like the choice of reporting language we study, is a consequential design lever.
 Alternative simplifications include budget-based inputs for course allocation \citep{Budish2011,Budish2022}.
 Our experiments quantify the trade-off: attribute-based simplifications (lexicographic and weighted attributes) do not improve accuracy even when they match the preference domain.

 The remainder of the paper proceeds as follows.
 Section~\ref{sec:setup} details our experimental design and procedures.
 Section~\ref{sec:results} presents the key findings across reporting languages and preference structures.
 Section~\ref{sec:conclusion} concludes and offers implications for the design of multi-attribute matching mechanisms.